SakoDroid/telego/README.md

 }
 ```

+### **Blocking users**
+Telego gives you the ability to block a user.
+You can also implement a mechanism to block the user more customized or you can use builtin blocking option.
+To block a user you can simply call `Block` method of the bot and pass the **User** object to the method.
+When a user is blocked, received updates from the user will be ignored.

 ---------------------------

 ## License

-Telego is licensed under [MIT lisence](https://en.wikipedia.org/wiki/MIT_License).
+telego is licensed under [MIT lisence](https://en.wikipedia.org/wiki/MIT_License).
 Which means it can be used for commercial and private apps and can be modified.

 ---------------------------

-## Change logs
+## Chnage logs

+### v1.7.0
+* Added config updating option while bot is running.
+* Added block option.
+* Added `VerifyJoin` method for checking if a user has joined a channel or supergroup or not.
+* Added file based configs.
+* Improved logging system.
+* Improved documentation

 ### v1.6.7
 * Added support for telegram bot API 5.7